wehs7661/weitse-hsu/content/authors/admin/_index.md

     url: https://www.colorado.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Ph.D. student passionate about exploring biophysical phenomenta with molecular dynamics
+bio: Ph.D. student passionate about exploring biophysical phenomena with molecular dynamics

 # Interests to show in About widget
 interests: